-Almost every WordPress user has faced wp-admin not working issue on their website.
-In this issue of WordPress, users can’t access their accounts and unable to login to their WordPress admin area.
+Almost every WordPress user has faced a wp-admin not working issue on their website.
+In this issue of WordPress, users can’t access their accounts and are unable to log in to their WordPress admin area.

 Login problems can be caused by different errors, such as error establishing database connection error and internal server error.